 How to Mention a Referral in Your Cover Letter

-A referral cover letter can make the difference in helping your application get noticed by prospective employers.
-It also gives the hiring manager some context for your work and provides additional information about you.
+Mentioning your referral and shared connection in your cover letter can make the difference in helping your application get noticed by prospective employers.
+It also gives the hiring manager some context for your work background and provides additional information about you.

-Your cover letter is your opportunity to highlight your education, skills, and qualifications for the job.
-In addition to your referral, you will have the chance to mention a few specific examples of why you are the best candidate for the position, and give more detail than you can on your resume.
+Your cover letter provides an opportunity to briefly highlight your education, skills, and qualifications for the job.
+In addition to mentioning your referral, you'll have the chance to add a few specific examples of why you make the best candidate for the position and share other details not included on your resume.

 The referral doesn't have to be a business connection.
 You can ask anyone you know at the company or who has a contact at the company if they would recommend you for a job.

-Just be sure to check with the individual in advance and ask if they are willing to give you a referral.
-Even if you’re certain they’d vouch for you, giving a potential referral a heads-up ensures that they’ll be able to offer the best possible recommendation, given the job requirements.
+Make sure to check with the individual in advance and ask if they are willing to give you a referral.
+Even if you’re certain they’d vouch for you, giving a potential referral the heads-up ensures that they’ll be ready and able to offer the best possible recommendation, given the job requirements.

-You can send a letter or email asking for a referral, which will give the person the time and opportunity to think through what they can do for you, and how to proceed.
+You can send a letter or email asking for a referral, which gives the person the time and opportunity to think through what they can do for you, and how to proceed.

-You should include a brief mention of the recommendation right away in the letter.
-This strategy puts the referral in the front of the reader's mind, giving them context for what follows.
+Remember to include a brief mention of your referral and recommendation right away in your cover letter.
+This strategy puts the referral in the front of the reader's mind, giving them context for the information that follows.

-As with all your business correspondence, make sure that you proofread your cover letter for correct spelling and grammar, and check that the information matches on all the documents you submit.
+As with all business correspondence, make sure that you proofread your cover letter for correct spelling and grammar, and check that the information matches across all the documents you submit.